MetzinAround/practical-classroom-workshop/course/setup.md

 This project started out as a fork of the amazing Jekyll template [just-the-docs](https://pmarsceill.github.io/just-the-docs/).
 Courseware as Code wouldn't be possible without it.

-## Hosting your own Courseware as Code

-To start hosting this template using [Gitlab Pages](https://docs.gitlab.com/ee/user/project/pages/), you can follow the [instructions](https://devops-education.gitlab.io/cwac-workshop/course/content) on how to fork this project to get started.

 [Next Page](https://devops-education.gitlab.io/cwac-workshop/course/fork/)